jfarcher/PiThermostat/README.md

     icons - graphics used by thermostat_gui.py.
 Can be moved, but icon_dir in thermostat_gui.py will need updating. utilities/433PlanB - to be used in the event of redis/thermostat_gui.py dying.

+Install all python requirements

+    pip install --upgrade -r requirements.txt

+These being:

-Requires the Adafruit libraries to read from the TMP102:
+    * Adafruit libraries to read from the TMP102

-    pip install Adafruit_GPIO
+    * Django happenings for Calendaring
+    * Python Google API
+    * Redis
+    * Configparser

 Install i2c using raspi-config